Pierre-Emmanuel41/communication/README.md

 ### 3.1) TCP/IP protocol

-Two methods exists to create a TCP client, depending if you want to use default parameter values for the client configuration or not.
+Two methods exists to create a TCP client, depending on if you want to use default parameter values for the client configuration or not.

 ```java